gristlabs/grist-help/help/imports.md

 # Importing more data

 You can import a file to [start a new Grist document](creating-doc.md), or to add data to an existing document.
-Grist supports imports of Excel, CSV, JSON, and tab-separated files.
-It can also [import](imports.md#import-from-a-google-drive)) your spreadsheet from the Google Drive.
+Grist supports imports of Excel, CSV, JSON, tab-separated files and from [Google Drive](imports.md#import-from-a-google-drive).

 To start a new Grist document, click the "Add New" button on the home screen and choose "Import document", as described in [starting a new Grist document](creating-doc.md).